 The overriding objective is to enable all Animation students to see themselves as part of a ‘community of practice’ (that includes research and critique, and the building of a ‘production culture’), existing not as atomised students ‘doing their own thing’, but as part of a meaningful whole.

 You can find out more about the philosophy of the course by clicking the link below.

-The overall aim of the MA course is to enable students to pursue their interests and specialism – whether 2D/drawn, CG, stop motion or other forms of animation – and produce excellent work that synthesises the ‘strands’ of theory, practice and professionalism.
+The overall aim of this MA is to enable you to pursue your interests and specialism – whether 2D/drawn, CG, stop motion or other forms of animation – and produce excellent work that synthesises the ‘strands’ of theory, practice and professionalism.

 You can download the full MA Animation Production programme specification here.

 You can also download the portfolio guidelines for this course.

 Looking for inspiration?
 You can take a look at some of the projects that our students have been working on below.

 Our studios work in a way that mirrors industry with students working together in a high energy atmosphere.